andreterceiro/dio-claro-spring--rest-api-with-java-spring/README.md

 ![personalizing request body](images/personalizing-request-body.png).

-One comment: you can verify in the console in where in make the Spring application avaliable the request data received if you do a `System.out.println("information);`.
+One comment: you can verify in the console in where in make the Spring application avaliable the request data received if you do a `System.out.println(information);`.

 I inserted some methods with the necessary annotations to interact with some other HTTP verbs and do all the CRUD "tasks".
 The final controller class was: